Many organizations use quality tools to help monitor and manage their quality initiatives.

 2. Check Sheet

-A check sheet is a basic quality tool used to collect data.
+A check sheet is a basic quality tool that is used to collect data.
 A check sheet might be used to track the number of times a certain incident happens.

 Example Check Sheet

-Cause and Effect (fish bone) Diagram
+3. Cause and Effect (fish bone) Diagram

 Example Cause and Effect (Fish Bone) Diagram

-A pareto chart is a bar graph of data showing the largest number of frequencies to the smallest.
-When looked at from the largest to the smallest occurrences, it is an easy picture to see how to prioritize improvements efforts.
+When you look at the number of defects from the largest to the smallest occurrences, it is easy to see how to prioritize improvements efforts.